checkly/docs.checklyhq.com/site/content/docs/tcp-checks/_index.md

 Clicking on an individual check opens the check overview page, where you can find detailed monitoring results, alert history, and performance trends.
 For deeper insights, you can also view specific run results by clicking on any run.
 The run result page includes:

-* **Summary:** Displays the check target (URL and port), the check state (success - for passed and degraded runs - or error - for failed runs), and the total check run duration.
+* **Summary:** Displays the check target (URL and port), the check state (success for passed and degraded runs, or error for failed runs), and the total check run duration.

 * **Error details:** If the check failed, the error message log will be shown.